vazovn/galaxy-core-deployment/README.md

 ## Deploying

+For a clean start (if you already have galaxy-core-deployment code) :

+    cd <DIRECTORY-WITH-THE-CODE>
+    rm -rf galaxy-core-deployment

-clone the repo to your /tmp directory and run
+clone the repo to your /home directory (in our case /home/gcc2017)

+    git clone -b gcc2017 https:/github.com/vazovn/galaxy-core-deployment.git

+and run

     ./deploy_full_procedure.sh